-The Boulder County Justice System has one of the oldest and most highly regarded volunteer programs in the United States.
-Founded in 1961 by Judge Horace B. Holmes, the Justice System Volunteer Program (JSVP) at that time consisted of a small group of community volunteer mentors for youth on probation.
-Over the years, the program grew to about fifteen different volunteer positions in Probation and the Courts.
+Housed in the Community Services Department, the JSVP is one of the oldest and most highly regarded volunteer programs in the United States.
+Founded in 1961, the program involved a small group of community mentors for youth on probation.
+Over the years, the program grew to about 15 different volunteer positions in the Sheriff’s Office, Probation, District Attorney’s Office, Community Services, and the Courts.

-We recruit and place volunteers and interns in over twenty different volunteer positions for the county agencies above.
-Volunteers play a vital role in enhancing services to crime victims and juvenile and adult offenders.
-Our volunteer partners are essential in helping us maintain an open and responsive criminal justice system.
-JSVP plans and administers program development, provides orientation for new volunteers as well as providing staff technical assistance and training in volunteer resources management.
+Volunteers play a vital role in enhancing services to crime victims, juveniles, and adult offenders.
+Our community volunteer members are essential in helping us maintain an open and responsive criminal justice system.
+JSVP plans and administers program development, provides vetting and orientation of new volunteers as well as staff technical assistance and training in volunteer resources management.
 The program also works closely with other county departments and community groups to expand volunteer initiatives.

 What Do Volunteers Do?

-There are 70-75 volunteers working at the Justice Center today.
+There are approximately 100 ongoing volunteers in more than a dozen programs under the JSVP umbrella.
 Volunteers range in age from college students to retirees.
-We have opportunities for undergraduate interns and law school students to gain practical experience and explore career options, as well as challenging ways for community volunteers to become involved in local government.
+We have opportunities for undergraduate interns (Juvenile Assessment Center position) and graduate students seeking to gain practical experience and explore career options, as well as meaningful ways for residents to share their time and talents with local government.

 Here are just a few of the ways you can get involved:

-Be a mentor to high-risk youth who need extra attention
+- Be a mentor to a youth 11-14 who needs extra attention (One-year commitment)

-Teach ESL, GED and life skills classes to jail inmates
+- Teach ESL, Mindfulness, CBT, GED and life skills classes to jail inmates (JET)

 Volunteers and interns may be placed in Boulder or Longmont depending on the need.